 Line a sheet pan with parchment paper or a silpat.
 Set aside.

 In a medium mixing bowl, add the brown sugar, melted coconut oil, vanilla extract and water.
 Using a whisk, whisk vigorously until the ingredients are incorporated and the sugar is fully hydrated (this can be done in a stand mixer with a paddle attachment).
 Place a sifter over the bowl and sift in the flour, cocoa powder, cornstarch, salt and baking soda.
 Stir with a wooden spoon until the ingredients come together.
 The batter will thicken as you stir and work in the flour, but it will seem loose... different from any cookie batter you've ever made!
 Press on.
 Eventually, knead the dough with your hands for a few seconds until the flour is fully incorporated.
 The dough will be very soft, sticky and supple.
 Shape the dough into a 1" thick disk, wrap in plastic wrap and place in the refrigerator for at least 15 minutes (this allows time for the flour to fully hydrate, the gluten to relax and the dough to become more pliable and solid).
 If refrigerating the dough longer, it will need to set at room temperature for about 1/2 an hour before the dough is soft enough to work.
-At this point too, the dough can be frozen for up to two months.
+At this point too, the dough can be frozen for up to one year.
 Place in the refrigerator overnight to thaw, then proceed.

 Generously flour a work surface.
 Unwrap the dough and sprinkle more flour on top.
 Use as much flour as you need to prevent sticking.
 Use your rolling pin to gently beat the dough (it will still be soft) - to condition it - making it just a bit flatter.
 Begin rolling the dough into a rectangular shape to just under 1/4" (6mm)***(see note), dusting with flour as needed to prevent sticking.
 Dip the cookie cutter into flour and cut the dough into the desired shapes.
 I use this and this cookie cutter set.
 Transfer the cookies to the prepared cookie sheet.
 Gather the scraps, reroll and cut, repeating the process until all the dough is used.
 Refrigerate the cut dough for 20 minutes (this is so the cookies will hold their shape) and preheat the oven to 350F (180C).
 Bake for 19-21 minutes, starting to check at 18 minutes due to oven variations (dark chocolate cookies can be difficult to tell if they're done because of their dark color - I typically bake mine just past 21 minutes to make sure the cookies are dry).
 The cookies will still be slightly soft to the touch, but will firm up as they cool.
 They should be crisp when cool.
 Once completely cooled, decorate then store in a lidded container for up to two weeks.